• 116 Goodwin Road

 Do you have boarding requirements?

 Boarding means pets are near each other in the same environment.
-For boarding dogs, we require these core vaccines: rabies, distemper/parvo, Bordetella, and influenza.
+For boarding dogs, we require these core vaccinations: rabies, distemper/parvo, Bordetella, and influenza.
 We also require an intestinal parasite screen, or fecal test, to make sure your pup is free from contagious intestinal parasites.
-For boarding cats, we require these core vaccines: rabies and FVRCP.
+For boarding cats, we require these core vaccinations: rabies and FVRCP.